kontainapp/km/docs/planning/m1/km-cli.md

 This is a working document for "use case 2" (Provide CLI/Toolkit) from [Kontain Platform Requirments](https://docs.google.com/document/d/1LPeGZEuRdgeGx-fvsZ3Gs8ltYp6xOB7MCk10zFwtpsE/edit#)

+## Status: draft

 ## Goal

 Installable package that allows to build .km files and run them via lines, similar to `km` but with full support of virtualization (FS, network etc.) on par with Docker.

 ## Constraints

-We keep OCI image format and related tools.
-We do not claim start speed compared to Docker This use case is really integration and spread-the-word effort,
+* We keep OCI image format and related tools.
+* We focus on integration enablement and spread-the-word effort,

 ## Requirements

 Currently `km` CLI nicely starts KM with payload, but Virtualization is not completed - e.g. we are missing network, there are known gaps in pid and FS (e.g. /proc) files, there is no support for mount or explicit pivot_root, etc.  P0 is to solve that.
 Here is a longer list:

 * P0: Namespaces/RootFS/networking is not natively virtualized
+* P0: Anything in the payload image can be run **only** in Kontain VM when started via this CLI.
+  * P1: only payload specific files should be in the image.
+KM itself is installed on the host.
+This is needed to assure KM itself cannot be messed with (e.g. replaced with a malicious script  :-)) in a customer image
 * P1: Config is somewhat limited to command line, would make it much harder for integrations
 * P1: Does not comply with any standard so "yet another thing to learn" for devs doing integration